PiSugar/pisugar-doc/docs/product-wiki/battery/pisugar3/pisugar-3-series.md

 ### **Software watchdog**

 PiSugar 3 has a software watchdog function.
-When the function is turned on, the dog needs to be kicked regularly, which can effectively prevent the Raspberry Pi from crashing and improve the reliability of the system.
+When the function is turned on, the dog needs to be fed regularly, which can effectively prevent the Raspberry Pi from crashing and improve the reliability of the system.

 ### **Anti-Mistaken Touch Switch**